 Authentication Vs Authorization?

 Authentication and Authorization are two key security related concepts that are independent but normally go together.
 Authentication is a process that verifies the identity of a user.
-On ther hand, Authorization is the process of assigning rights/privileges to already authenticated user.
+On the other hand, Authorization is the process of assigning rights/privileges to already authenticated user.

-We have already explained this question in previous ASP.NET Interview Questions and Answers post, don't skip this important questions details.
+We have already explained this question in the previous ASP.NET Interview Questions and Answers post, don't skip the details of these important questions.

 We can set authentication mode in web.config as follows:

 While developing an ASP.NET application, we normally store a number of important sensitive information in our config files like encryption keys, connection strings, etc. Application vulnerability increases if this sensitive information is stored as plain text.
 So Protected Configuration is an ASP.NET feature that enables to encrypt such sensitive information in configuration files.